NexPlayer/Unity-SDK/platforms/android.md

 *Required player settings*
 ![](../assets/platforms/and0.png)

-In order to build for the Android platform, it is also necessary to set the graphics APIs to use **OpenGLES3** as the main graphics API.
+In order to build for the Android platform, it's also necessary to set the graphics APIs to use **OpenGLES3** as the main graphics API.

 *Recommended Graphics API*
 ![](../assets/platforms/and1.png)